TN-Holdings-LLC/psf-zero/README.md

 ## Open questions

-- The mechanism behind the spare-qubit cliff — the time is localised to the two VF2 passes, but nothing inside them has been instrumented, and it is one Qiskit version (2.5.2) on one topology family.
+- What burns the budget inside the two VF2 passes.
+The ordering and the trial loop are both measured costs, but nothing inside the passes is instrumented, and it is one Qiskit version (2.5.2) on one topology family.
+- Whether the preset draws a fresh node ordering on every `transpile()` call.
+A timing-based test could not tell, by construction — see the negative result in the findings note.
 - Whether the compile-time advantage reduces real-hardware calibration-drift exposure in a variational loop.
 Plausible, untested, and not planned without a reason to spend QPU time.